onurvarol/onurvarol/README.md

 Hi!
 I'm Onur Varol.

-I am an Assistant Professor at the Sabanci University Faculty of Engineering and Natural Sciences and Principal Investigator at the VIRAL Lab.
-His research focuses on developing techniques to analyze online behaviors to improve individual well-being and address societal problems using online data.
+I am an Assistant Professor at the Sabanci University Faculty of Engineering and Natural Sciences and Principal Investigator at the [VIRAL Lab](http://varollab.com/).
+My research focuses on developing techniques to analyze online behaviors to improve individual well-being and address societal problems using online data.

 I developed [Botometer](https://botometer.iuni.iu.edu) to detect social bots 🤖 on Twitter.